Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 where $\kappa_5^2\equiv 8\pi G_5$ is the $5D$ gravitational constant.
 The bulk action \eqref{eq:EMDaction} is supplemented by two boundary terms: i) the Gibbons-Hawking-York (GHY) boundary action \cite{York:1972sj,Gibbons:1976ue}, which in a manifold $\mathcal{M}_5$ with a boundary (as in the case of asymptotically AdS spacetimes) is required in the formulation of a well-defined variational problem with a Dirichlet boundary condition for the metric field,\footnote{By the variational principle, the variation of the gravity action must vanish for arbitrary variations $\delta g_{\mu\nu}$ of the metric field in the bulk.
 In the case of spacetime manifolds with a boundary, in calculating the variation of the metric tensor in the bulk, integration by parts in directions transverse to the boundary leads to a boundary term that is nonvanishing even by imposing the Dirichlet boundary condition that the metric is held fixed at the boundary, $\delta g_{\mu\nu}|_{\partial\mathcal{M}_5}=0$.
 This boundary term is exactly canceled out by the variation of the GHY action (see e.g. chapter 4 of \cite{Poisson:2009pwt}), allowing for the variation of the total gravity action to vanish in compatibility with Einstein's equations in a bulk spacetime with a boundary.} and ii) a boundary counterterm action employed to remove the ultraviolet divergences of the on-shell action by means of the holographic renormalization procedure \cite{deHaro:2000vlm,Bianchi:2001kw,Skenderis:2002wp,Papadimitriou:2011qb,Lindgren:2015lia,Elvang:2016tzz}.
-Since these two boundary actions do not contribute to the bulk equations of motion while being required in order to write the full holographic renormalized on-shell action, which will not be needed in the calculations reviewed in the present work, we do not write their explicit form here.\footnote{The holographic renormalized on-shell action is employed in the evaluation of the pressure of the medium defined in the dual QFT at the boundary, also for the calculation of hydrodynamic transport coefficients extracted from perturbations of the bulk fields, and for the analysis of far-from-equilibrium dynamics.
-However, here we will not consider far-from-equilibrium calculations.
-Regarding the equilibrium pressure of the medium, its calculation can also be done by integrating the entropy evaluated through the Bekenstein-Hawking relation for black hole thermodynamics \cite{Bekenstein:1973ur,Hawking:1975vcx} over the temperature, which does not require holographic renormalization.
-Moreover, for the holographic calculation of the specific hydrodynamic transport coefficients reviewed in this work, which are related through Kubo formulas to the imaginary part of thermal retarded correlators of the relevant dual QFT operators, holographic renormalization can also be bypassed through the use of radially conserved fluxes extracted from the equations of motion for the relevant bulk perturbations --- see \cite{DeWolfe:2011ts} and also \cite{Gubser:2008sz,Iqbal:2008by,Critelli:2016ley}.}
+Although needed in order to write the full holographic renormalized on-shell action, those two boundary terms do not contribute to the bulk equations of motion and are not strictly required in the calculations reviewed in the present work.
+Therefore, we shall not write their explicit form here.